cortical-iv/hello_fltk/readme.md

 ### Hello, FLTK
 Stable, debugged version of the FLTK middleware from Stroustrup's Principles and Practice, Chapters 12-16.
-The code in `main.cpp` implements the first example from Chapter 12, which draws a red rectangle.
-This project is a kind of hello world of PPPs vision of fltk, but the code is what you will probably want to use use for all of Chapters 12-16 in the book.
-This repository also includes the figures and other data used for all of Chapters 12-16 (e.g., image.jpg is used later in Chapter 12).
+The code in `main.cpp` implements the first example from Chapter 12, which draws a red triangle.
+It's the `hello world` for Stroustrup's interface withi FLTK.
+But the header and program files implement the interface that is used for all of Chapters 12-16.
+This repository also includes the figures and other data used for the examples (e.g., `image.jpg` is used in Section 12.7.9).

 This code is Christiano's version of the library from the google group devoted to Stroustrup's book:

 https://groups.google.com/forum/#!topic/ppp-public/Url2jZtSrVQ

-For discussion, you can find a megathread on fixing the code here:
+You can also find a megathread on fixing the code here:

 https://groups.google.com/forum/#!msg/ppp-public/BtlzdWGuQpQ/KuDN4u-SPKgJ

 ### Building the executable
 This has been thoroughly tested in Linux (I'm on Ubuntu 16).
-There are multiple ways to build the same executable.
-I give three different ways below: you should just do whatever best meets your current needs.
+There are multiple ways to build the executable `hello_fltk`.
+I give three different ways below: just pick the approach that best meets your current needs.

 #### From the command line
 From the project directory: